your better way to make an aged care placement

-The aged care fees and charges vary depending upon the personal financial situation of each individual resident.
+Aged care fees and charges can vary depending upon the personal financial situation of each resident.

-Some fees are set by the Commonwealth and some fees are maximum amounts set by, and published by, the aged care provider and can be sometimes reduced by discussion with the aged care provider.
+Some fees are set by the Commonwealth and other fees are set by, and published by, the aged care provider - and can be sometimes reduced by discussion with the aged care provider.

-There are five categories of fees and charges relating to Commonwealth subsidised aged care:
+There are 5 types of fees and charges relating to Commonwealth subsidised aged care:

 Depending on your income and assets you may be asked to pay for accommodation at the aged care home.